xmyqsh/gpu_coords_map/README.md

   - Mapping As Indices
   - Iterate As Insertion
   - Insertion As Search
-  - `Accelerate any sparse, including query-ball in pointcloud and pv-rcnn`.
+  - **Accelerate any sparse, including query-ball in pointcloud and pv-rcnn.**

 ---------------------------------